-The Merger and certain of the related financing transactions may be interpreted as giving rise to certain trigger events (which may include events of default) under the Company's three DC leases.
+The Merger and certain of the related financing transactions may be interpreted as giving rise to certain trigger events (which may include events of default) under the Company's three

+DC leases.
 In such event, the Company's net cost of acquiring the underlying assets could approximate \$112 million.
 At this time, the Company does not believe the resolution of such issues would result in the purchase of these DCs; however, the payments associated with such an outcome would have a negative impact on the Company's liquidity.
-To minimize the uncertainty associated with such possible interpretations, the Company is negotiating the restructuring of these leases and the related underlying debt.
-The Company has concluded that a probable loss exists in connection with the restructurings and has recorded expenses totaling \$12.0 million in SG&A expenses in the Successor statement of operations for the period ended February 1, 2008.
+To minimize the uncertainty associated with such possible interpretations, the Company has concluded that a probable loss exists in connection with the restructurings and has recorded expenses totaling \$12.0 million in SG&A expenses in the Successor statement of operations for the period ended February 1, 2008.
 The ultimate resolution of these negotiations may result in changes in the amounts of such losses, and such changes may be material.